Mercury13/unicodia/README.md

 ## Update Unicode
 Wartime: as soon as base arrives, and release date is frozen, even on alpha review stage

-Peacetime (probably): as soon as some big font covering a major set arrives.
+Peacetime (probably): stable release + some big font covering a major set arrives.
 Han too if the coverage is really high

 Emergency releases of a few characters (e.g. currency, Japanese era): instantly, even if they are tofu